 An Excel file is not a collaborative way of working and is usually a one-man file.
 Even if the file is located on a shared folder visible by many people, this is definitely not a long-term solution.

 The first person to open the file — even if only for reading — will lock it for editing to other people.
 This becomes even worse when there exists (and there always exists!) multiple versions of the Excel file.
 This can lead to errors as we end up not knowing which version has the latest information.

 As mentioned above, populating this Excel file is a painful process often composed by copy/paste actions, this can be the cause of major data errors in the file.

 On top of this, as various people edit the file, they might wrongly change some formulas.
 They then keep on using the file for a while before somebody notices a problem.
 People seldom set up a data validation to track mistakes process in the Excel sheet.

 4) Not optimal

-If small supply chain problems can definitely be handled with an Excel file, as your business will grow, you will quickly reach the limits of the Excel file.
-Your results won’t be optimal and this will cause excess inventory, excess work in progress, and delivery delays for customer orders.
+If small supply chain problems can definitely be handled with a spreadsheet, as your business grows, you will quickly reach the limits of Excel.
+Your results won’t be optimal and this will cause excess inventory, excess work-in-progress, and delivery delays for customer orders.

 As a conclusion, moving from spreadsheets to a planning tool is a natural leap when a supply chain reaches a size that makes it difficult to handle with spreadsheets.
 It allows your planning process to move from reactive to proactive and opens the door to an optimized and competitive supply chain.